 Although Rugby is thought to have been played in Queensland as far back as 1876, the first interstate matches were played between Queensland and New South Wales in 1882.
 The decision to form a rugby union association in Queensland was made on 2nd November, 1883 at a meeting at the Exchange Hotel in Brisbane (now known as the Stock Exchange).

 Prior to this, Melbourne Rules (AFL) was the dominant football code with both codes being administered by the Queensland Football Association (QFA).
 The new rugby body, named the Northern Rugby Union, came about due to dissatisfaction with the treatment rugby received from the QFA.
 Such was the interest and development of union in Queensland, the major GPS schools changed from Melbourne Rules to rugby, starting the premier school competition that still exists today.

+In 1893 the Northern Rugby Union was formally constituted and changed its name to the Queensland Rugby Union.
 The first organised club competition started in 1884 but it wasn't until 1899 that a formal annual trophy was played for, the Hospital Cup, which is still contested by Queensland Premier clubs.

 However in the early 1900s, starting with the advent of rugby league, rugby union took a downturn in Queensland.
 In 1908 the QRU banned players for playing rugby league in Sydney, thereby giving birth to league in Queensland.
 The major shift occurred in the country where rugby league promoted itself strongly and provided greater access to representative teams than union.

 The effect of league developing, compounded with the First World War, was immediate and strong with major clubs and the GPS schools all changing to league, which effectively lead to the disbandment of the Queensland Rugby Union in 1919.